 Misconduct in research is unacceptable and will be treated very seriously.
 Cases of academic misconduct include:

 - the fabrication of data, including claiming results where none have been obtained

 - the falsification of data, including fraudulent changing of records

 - infringements of the University’s ethical guidelines or of other relevant codes of ethics

 - misleading ascription of authorship

 - plagiarism—presenting someone else’s work as if it were your own, whether you mean to or not (you must acknowledge published and unpublished work, material on the internet and the work of other students and staff).

 Academic misconduct does not include honest errors.
-Refer to the Student Conduct Statute and the University’s information on academic integrity and plagiarism and the Recognition of Authorship Policy for more details.
+Refer to the Student Conduct Statute, the University’s guidance on academic integrity and plagiarism, and the Recognition of Authorship Policy for more details.